Kimberly Bergalis: CDC investigation

 The CDC conducted a phylogenetic analysis of the DNA sequences of the viral envelope gene.
 The analysis revealed that the viral sequences from five patients, including Bergalis, were more closely related to the dentist's viral sequences than to those from local controls.
 Later analyses identified another HIV-positive patient with a viral sequence closely related to Acer's.
 Independent review of the CDC tests strengthened the case that Bergalis' HIV infection was linked to Acer.

-The CDC had closed and published its investigation in July 1990 without further verification or follow-up, but litigation against Acer's malpractice insurance continued through the 1990's.
+The CDC had closed and published its investigation in July 1990 without further verification or follow-up, but litigation against Acer's malpractice insurance continued through the 1990s.
 Depositions, private investigator reports, and medical records were leaked to journalist Stephen Barr writing for Lear's magazine.
 The court documents revealed that the genetic test used by the CDC was an early test that was unverified.
 Dr. John Witte, Florida's top AIDS official, called the evidence of transmission "scientifically inconclusive."
-Investigators also discovered Bergalis had lied to CDC investigators about her sexual history and other possible risk exposures, and another patient allegedly infected by Acer was discovered to have had intercourse with a prostitute who later died of AIDS.
+Investigators also discovered Bergalis had lied to CDC investigators about her sexual history and other possible risk exposures, and another patient allegedly infected by Acer was discovered to have had intercourse with a sex worker who later died of AIDS.
 Medical records showed a third patient the CDC claimed Acer had seen often and for extensive procedures had only visited Acer's office once for a cleaning by a hygenicist — a treatment making exposure to HIV highly unlikely and deliberate infection impossible.
 The hygenicist also testified claims of shoddy sanitary practices were not true.
 The chief of Retrovirology at Mt.
 Sinai Medical Center in Miami also discovered five cases of HIV with similar genetic strains to Acer that had no link to Acer or his patients, testifying "it is as likely the patients got HIV from the community."
 Finally, Bergalis developed AIDS two years after her treatment by Acer, but only 1% of patients go from infection to illness that quickly.

 In context, the Ryan White CARE Act was being debated in Congress, but it was met with opposition because HIV infection was perceived to be caused by stigmatized risk factors such as homosexuality, substance use, and sexual promiscuity.
 The media hype around Acer seemed motivated to create "innocent" as opposed to "deserving" victims.
 Testifying to Congress, Bergalis claimed "I did nothing wrong" and legislators were moved by the story of a white self-proclaimed virgin victimized by a reckless gay man.
 The case of the "Florida Dracula Dentist" has gone down in AIDS history alongside "Patient Zero" Gaetan Dugas as legends who have been unfairly demonized.

 The time between Bergalis' dental procedure and the development of AIDS (24 months) was short; 1% of infected homosexual/bisexual men and 5% of infected transfusion recipients develop AIDS within two years of infection.